 Designed to examine the development of systems of thought and theories in psychology with an emphasis on the criticisms of and contributions made by these systems and theories.
-Prerequisites: PSYC 101, ENGL 102, and junior standing.
+Prerequisites: ENGL 102 and PSYC 101 or PSYC 102 and junior standing.
 Three semester hours.